juanca/cv/README.md

 ### Open Source Contributions

-I actively look for opportunities to provide back to the open source communities.
+I actively look for opportunities and enjoy providing back to open source communities: filing well-documented issues; fixing bugs; writing tests;
-I enjoy filing well-documented issues, fixing bugs, and implementing new features and tests to existing ecosystems.
+and, implementing new features to existing ecosystems.

 * *juanca/react-aria-components*: React components with an emphasis on reusability, composition, and accessibility
 * *testing-library/user-event*: Testing library that provides more advanced simulation of browser interactions